crypto-utils/uid-safe/README.md

 URL and cookie safe UIDs

 Create cryptographically secure UIDs safe for both cookie and URL usage.
-This is in contrast to modules such as [rand-token](https://www.npmjs.com/package/rand-token) and [uid2](https://www.npmjs.com/package/uid2) whose UIDs are actually skewed due to the use of `%` and unnecessarily truncate the UID.
+This is in contrast to modules such as [uid2](https://www.npmjs.com/package/uid2) whose UIDs are actually skewed due to the use of `%` and unnecessarily truncate the UID.
 Use this if you could still use UIDs with `-` and `_` in them.

 ## Installation